 The brainchild of Mr C. R. Armstrong CMG O.B.E, the Forbidden Corner was originally built as a private folly but due to public demand was subsequently opened to the public.

 The Forbidden Corner originally started as small wood of Fir trees initially planted as a wind break to the stables at Tupgill Park, with hundreds of trees being planted in 1979.
-Ten years later in 1989, Colin Armstrong and his good friend Malcolm Tempest decided that a small bower in the western corner needed to be created to enjoy the view down the Coverdale valley.
-The first job was to build a high wall to shelter the area from the high winds and to created a walled garden.
+Ten years later in 1989, Colin Armstrong and his good friend Malcolm Tempest decided that a small tower in the western corner needed to be created to enjoy the view down the Coverdale valley.
+The first job was to build a high wall to shelter the area from the high winds and to create a walled garden.

-While the wall was being built, and idea of a grotto was suggested, a little cave made of piled rocks.
-This supposed little grotto ended up growing into a twenty-five-foot deep hole with soil being carted away in dumper trucks.
+While the wall was being built, and idea of a grotto was suggested, (a little cave made of piled rocks).
+This supposed “little” grotto ended up growing into a twenty-five-foot deep hole with soil being carted away in dumper trucks.

 Building The Forbidden Corner continues

-In 1993, after somehow hearing about the grotto, Hull University contacted Malcolm and the first visit of The Forbidden Corner was arranged with a coach of students arrived in July, all of whom really enjoyed themselves, even in the unfinished state.
+In 1993, after somehow hearing about the grotto, Hull University contacted Malcolm and the first visit of The Forbidden Corner was arranged with a coach of students arriving in July, all of whom really enjoyed themselves, even in the unfinished state.

 On 23rd July, 1994, The Forbidden Corner was officially opened to the public.
 Around 100 people came on the opening day.
 Over time, a building was converted to a ticket office, cafe and gift shop to welcome the excited visitors.